2023 Featured Speakers

 PsyD, CMHC, FYV Founder

-Keynote: In My Brokenness, I Find Strengths The Power of Trauma
+Keynote: The Window of Trauma

 Dr. Christy Kane is CMHC (Clinical Mental Health Counselor), successful business owner, author, and media contributor.
 As an experienced industry leader, Dr. Kane explores brain-based ways to heal our minds and relationships.
 She has appeared on KSL, NPR, UCAP, TEDx Park City, and has been a keynote speaker at several local and national conferences—Utah School Counselors Association, BYU Women’s Conference, and the National Association of Resource Officers to name a few.